cklutzke/Vue-Dev/README.md

 -------------------------------------------

-TODO: Figure out how to use .gitignore to exclude Bootstrap files from this repo.

 TODO: Bundle Bootstrap and single-file components using webpack instead of including them via script and link tags.
 See https://webpack.js.org/guides/getting-started/ to learn webpack and https://bootstrap-vue.js.org/docs/reference/starter-templates/